Views

 This is all that is needed to compile Pd-extended:

-sudo apt-get install fakeroot ttf-dejavu libfftw3-dev libspeex-dev libvorbis-dev libflac-dev libsndfile1-dev libsamplerate0-dev libgavl-dev libmad0-dev dssi-dev liblo-dev libhid-dev flite1-dev libtk-img tcllib swig tcl8.5-dev tk8.5-dev liblua5.1-0-dev
+sudo apt-get install fakeroot ttf-dejavu libfftw3-dev libspeex-dev libvorbis-dev libflac-dev libsndfile1-dev libsamplerate0-dev libgavl-dev libmad0-dev dssi-dev liblo-dev flite1-dev libtk-img tcllib swig tcl8.5-dev tk8.5-dev liblua5.1-0-dev subversion git rsync

 sudo apt-get install libmp3lame-dev